See the new WatchDog option below

 The integrated database screen (Station Filer) allows the user to easily access, change or correct the FCC's CDBS database information.
 Multiple key full FCC database searches can be performed allowing the user to direct the collected list to screen, to a printer or to a text file.
 The "Filter" can also be used to select those stations that match the query criteria within a user set distance.
 For a screen listing the user may click any of the stations listed on screen to see the entire record.
 Click "Station Filer" above to see the Station Filer screen.
 If a station has a directional antenna pattern, the "Pattern" button will be visible.
 Clicking this button will bring up an azimuth pattern display plotting the pattern along 360 points interpolated from the FCC's standard 36 points and any extra pattern points that may be included.
 The extra pattern points will also be shown in the displays tabular field value listing.

 FMCommander was created by engineering consultant Doug Vernier.
-Its release added many new and powerful features.
+The newest release adds many new and powerful features.
 V-Soft Communication's programs are widely used by technical consultants and broadcast engineers throughout the U.S. The program is packaged with the 2010 group block US Census population data and FCCs most recent FM database, which includes channel-five, six and LPTV television station data.

 We have a complete technical support program to support FMCommander and all the other V-Soft Communications programs.
 This includes unlimited use of our toll-free WATS line and unlimited access to program updates as they happen.
 Fresh database downloads are available every day from our client's access web-page.